nataliehogg/COWLS_COSMOS_Web_Lens_Survey/README.md

 ## Citation

 If you use COWLS data in your research, please cite the following papers:

 - **COWLS I:** Nightingale et al. 2025.
 - **COWLS II:** Mahler et al. 2025.
 - **COWLS III:** Hogg et al. 2025.

+The bibtex entry for the papers is here: https://github.com/Jammy2211/COWLS_COSMOS_Web_Lens_Survey/blob/main/CITATIONS.bib

+The papers are currently arxiv eprints and will be updated with the journal information once available.

 --